Soldera21/vsnf_placement_optimization/related/PAPERS_NOTES.md

 All these objectives are achieved always taking into account with a good priority the security requirements of the deployment.
 The main goal is to achieve a compromise between performance and security needs.

 ---
-## Possible Thesis Arguments
-- An old function can be migrated to leave optimal place for a new one (re-organizing the network)
-- From Stateful Approach: Note that the only criterion for selecting the edge is not the current bandwidth, but the number of flows passed and their traffic rate are also important criteria.
-In terms of nodes, the number of processors and more memory are the criteria, but the created functions in the node and the traffic rate that is entered into them must also be considered.
-In this paper, a formula for combining these criteria for the cost of edge and node is not provided.
-- Generalize an already studied approach to every topology

 #### Observations:
 - Computing multiple paths and then place VSNFs not only considering the shortest seems preferred
 - In the last studies the main focus is on the performance of the application or of the deployment